The research works embarked under the R2UQ framework contribute to the following United Nations Sustainable Development Goals:

 The research philosophy is based upon the three non-negotiable values pertaining to research conduct:

-On the Technical aspect, the R2UQ framework encompasses the following disciplines
+On the Technical aspect, the R2UQ framework encompasses the following disciplines:

-There are three research objectives which the R2UQ framework seeks to achieve:
+For this reason, there are three research objectives which the R2UQ framework seeks to achieve:

 Research focus: Development of robust numerical techniques towards characterising the uncertainty of the input parameter(s) and to calibrate models under limited information.